nswdpc/waratah/docs/en/101_advanced_configuration.md

 # Advanced Configuration

-> ℹ️ Standard template override information can be found in [branding documentation](./100_branding.md).
+> Standard template override information can be found in [branding documentation](./100_branding.md).

 :warning: It's assumed you know what you are doing when modifying these options.
 If you find a bug with it, please let us know in the Github issues.